 The Marfan Foundation

-- Our education and awareness programs focus attention on the need for accurate, early diagnosis and proper treatment of Marfan syndrome and related disorders.
-Educational resources are designed for diverse constituencies, ranging from children, teens, families, and individuals; to school nurses and coaches, emergency medicine professionals, genetic counselors, and the many medical specialties that play a role in Marfan syndrome diagnosis and treatment of these conditions.
+Our education and awareness programs focus attention on the need for accurate, early diagnosis and proper treatment of Marfan syndrome, VEDS, Loeys-Dietz, and other related conditions.
+Educational resources are designed for diverse constituencies, ranging from children, teens, families, and individuals; to school nurses and coaches, emergency medicine professionals, genetic counselors, and the many medical specialties that play a role in diagnosis and treatment of these conditions.
 Improving quality of life is a key focus.
 In the past year, we have broadened the scope of our educational programs, targeting a worldwide audience and holding an international patient meeting with presentations in seven languages.

-- Support Service programs work to provide a supportive community for everyone affected by Marfan syndrome and related disorders.
-Individuals, family members, medical professionals and other healthcare providers can contact the Foundation’s Help & Resource Center.
-Managed by a registered nurse and a licensed clinical social worker, the Help & Resource Center gives reassuring comfort and life-saving support for our constituents every day.
-Through personalized one-on-one service, the Help & Resource Center disseminates crucial information such as a directory of institutions that have experience and expertise in Marfan syndrome, LDS, and VEDS diagnosis and treatment, guidelines for families and their schools, and important details on healthcare coverage and disability.
-The Help & Resource Center also serves as a valuable resource for medical professionals, some of whom may have little clinical experience with Marfan syndrome or related disorders.
-The Help & Resource Center fields questions from physicians, genetic counselors, nurses, social workers and other specialists seeking information on diagnosis and treatment as well as issues related to insurance, social security, legal, education and vocational problems.
-Extensive information is also available for cardiologists, orthopedists, ophthalmologists and other professionals who require comprehensive detail in their specialty areas.
+Support service programs work to provide a supportive community for all those affected.
+Individuals, family members, medical professionals, and other healthcare providers can contact the Foundation’s Help & Resource Center.
+Managed by a registered nurse and a clinical licensed social worker, the Help & Resource Center gives reassuring comfort and life-saving support for our constituents every day.
+Through personalized one-on-one service, the Help & Resource Center disseminates crucial information such as a directory of institutions that have experience and expertise in Marfan syndrome, LDS, and VEDS diagnosis and treatment, guidelines for families and schools, and important details on healthcare coverage and disability.
+The Help & Resource Center also serves as a valuable resource for medical professionals, some of whom may have little clinical experience with Marfan syndrome, LDS, and VEDS.
+The Help & Resource Center fields questions from physicians, genetic counselors, nurses, social workers, and other specialists seeking information on diagnosis and treatment as well as issues related to insurance, social security, legal, education and vocational problems.
+Extensive information is also available for cardiologists, orthopedists, ophthalmologists, and other professionals who look to the Foundation for management guidelines in their specialty areas.